theovidal/singro/README.md

 The main code is written in Go, and some parts in C for a better compatibility with standard libraries that interact with the system.

+The interface to configure macros uses JavaScript with Vue.js and Vuetify, and Electron to build a native app.
+The core itself can be run without it.

 ## 💻 Development

 First, check the following requirements: